msalemor/aksguideline/README.md

-# Docker, AKS, and Other Azure Services
+# Microservices, Docker, AKS, and Other Azure Services

 A guide to best practices for Docker, AKS, and other Azure Services